aspnetboilerplate/aspnetboilerplate/doc/WebSite/Abp-Session.md

 -   **ImpersonatorUserId**: Id of the impersonator  user, if the current session is impersonated by another user.
 It's null if this is not an impersonated login.
--   **ImpersonatorTenantId**: Id of the impersonated user's tenant, if the current session is impersonated by another user.
+-   **ImpersonatorTenantId**: Id of the impersonator user's tenant, if the current session is impersonated by another user.
 It's null if this is not an impersonated login.
 -   **MultiTenancySide**: It may be Host or Tenant.